nbilyk/downlevel-dts/README.md

 }
 ```

-Note that not all features can be downlevelled.
+Note that not all features can be down-levelled.
 For example,
 TypeScript 4.0 allows spreading multiple tuple type variables, at any
 position in a tuple.
-This is not allowed in previous versions, but has
+This is not allowed in previous versions, and is
-no obvious downlevel emit, so downlevel-dts doesn't attempt to do
-anything.
-Be sure to test the output of downlevel-dts with the
-appropriate version of TypeScript.
+down-levelled to `any[]`.

 ## Features

-Here is the list of features that are downlevelled:
+Here is the list of features that are down-levelled:

 ### `Omit` (3.5)